isaacnmm/pestpolicy-hugo2XX/content/posts/freeze-roaches-to-death/index.md

 layout: post
 ---

-[Cockroaches](https://en.wikipedia. org/wiki/Cockroach) are unwelcome visitors in our homes - these [ear mites will even attack humans](https://pestpolicy.com/can-humans-get-ear-mites-from-dogs/).
-Majority of roaches hibernate during winter to maintain their warmth.
+[Cockroaches](https://en.wikipedia.org/wiki/Cockroach)are unwelcome visitors in our homes - these [ear mites will even attack humans](https://pestpolicy.com/can-humans-get-ear-mites-from-dogs/).Majority of roaches hibernate during winter to maintain their warmth.
 But, some remain active and get into our homes. **But can I freeze roaches to death?
 Yes.

 While this may sound like a lame suggestion, its a low-risk control tactic that wont cost you a dime.
 Why?